Media coverage

 Opinion/Analysis

-At first it seems like the ECJ has smoked too much crack.
+At first it seems like the ECJ has smoked too much of the good stuff.
 Why on earth shouldn't erasure have effects outside the EU?
 That seems like a dangerous precedent!

 But they are actually very concerned about properly balancing the various involved rights, in particular the right to erasure versus the freedom of information.
 This is already difficult enough within the EU, and no such balance exists for outside the EU.